Fertiliser prices are on the rise

 Namibia-Specific Drivers

-• Namibia imports nearly all its fertilizer, making it vulnerable to global price shocks.
+• Namibia imports nearly all its fertiliser, making it vulnerable to global price shocks.

 • High domestic manufacturing and transport costs, including electricity and water tariffs, further weaken competitiveness.
 The Brief

-• Long distances from ports increase the cost of getting fertilizer to farmers.
+• Long distances from ports increase the cost of getting fertiliser to farmers.

 ---